alevere/openc2-python-slpf-iptables/README.md

 }

 ```
-Note that this requests blocks 2.2.2.6, you could test with your own IP address.
+Note that this requests blocks 2.2.2.6, for actual testing use your own IP address.
 Every 30 minutes a cron job runs and it will clear out iptables so that I dont have a bunch of odd rules installed
 ### Prerequisites